LopezJER/BodyNet2Brain/README.md

 1. Perform Representational Similarity Analysis (RSA) between neural networks and visual cortical regions.
 2. Conduct variance partitioning to determine the contributions of each neural network model to explaining the variance in the neural responses in visual cortical regions.

-*draft*

-Unraveling Representations in Body-selective Brain Regions with Body-aware Deep Neural Networks

-BodyNet2Brain
-This repository explores how the human visual cortex represents body information and compares it to representations from body-aware deep neural networks.
-Using Representational Similarity Analysis (RSA), the project investigates how different visual regions map onto body parsing tasks performed by computational models such as YOLO-based segmentation and pose networks.

-Objectives & Hypothesis:
-To link brain activity (from body-selective regions) with deep learning features extracted from body parsing models.

-To isolate contributions of part-based and holistic representations in the human visual system.

-Hypothesis: Visual areas show distinct representational alignments with segmentation and pose features, reflecting compositional processing of body structure.

-Assumptions:
-The fMRI data is filtered from the NSD (Natural Scenes Dataset) for ~4450 images containing single human bodies.

-Model features are derived from YOLOv8, fine-tuned for body segmentation and pose estimation.

-Neural activations and model features are compared using RSA and variance partitioning.
+Hypotheses?
+Assumptions?

-Project Structure:
+ # Project Structure:

-bash
-Copy
-Edit
-bodynet-brainRSA/
-├── assets/                    # Visualization figures (RDMs, bar plots, venn, Grad-CAM) ├── data/                      # fMRI data and preprocessed model activations ├── src/
-│   ├── models/                # YOLO-based models and wrappers
-│   ├── rsa/                   # RSA and variance partitioning scripts
-│   ├── preprocess/            # Scripts to extract and clean brain and model data │   ├── analysis/              # Statistical analysis and plotting ├── results/                   # Output figures and tables ├── notebooks/                # Jupyter notebooks for exploration ├── README.md                 # This file
-├── requirements.txt          # Core Python dependencies
-├── LICENSE
+*create at the end*

-Key Stages of the Project
+Key stages of the project #
-Data Acquisition

-Extract ~4450 body-centric images from NSD dataset.
+1. Extract lists of which out of ~4450 body-centric images from NSD dataset were shown to each subject.

+Example?

-Corresponding fMRI activation patterns from visual cortex ROIs.
+2. Find corresponding fMRI activation patterns from visual cortex ROIs.

+Example?

-Model Feature Extraction
+Model Feature Extraction3.

-Use YOLOv8-based models for pose and segmentation tasks.
+Use YOLOv8-based models for pose and segmentation tasks. or sapiens, mention other tasks.

-Extract layer-wise features for each image.
+4. Extract layer-wise features for each image.

-Representational Analysis
+5. Representational Analysis

 Run RSA to compare model features with neural RDMs.

-Use variance partitioning to disentangle shared and unique variance.
+Use variance partitioning to disentangle shared and unique variance6. .

-Evaluation & Visualization
+Evaluation & Visualization7.

 Create bar plots of RSA values per region and model.